Grapplers (comics): Poundcakes

 Poundcakes (Marian Pouncy) is an ex-convict who joined the Grapplers despite her record.
 She was equipped with seismic boots by Roxxon, which enabled her to create shock waves and tremors by stomping the ground.
 Slightly overweight, Poundcakes was the strongest member of the Grapplers.
 After Titania and Letha had been killed by the Scourge of the Underworld, Poundcakes became a freelance mercenary.
 She battled Captain America several times and eventually joined the Femizons, though her stay with Superia was short-lived.
 She returned to mercenary work and rejoined the Grapplers when Titania (now called Lascivious) and Letha were resurrected by the Hood.

 Screaming Mimi

 Screaming Mimi (Mimi Schwartz/Melissa Gold) met Poundcakes in prison and soon after, was invited to join the Grapplers.
-Roxxon operated on Screaming Mimi's vocal cords, giving her the ability to drive a person to insanity with her screams.
+Roxxon operated on Mimi's vocal cords, giving her the ability to drive a person to insanity with her screams.
 The only Grappler who is not capable of superhuman strength, Screaming Mimi proved useful on several missions.
 Soon after Titania and Letha were killed, Screaming Mimi joined the Masters of Evil, and eventually turned over a new leaf, calling herself Songbird and joining the Thunderbolts.